Skip to Content

 • At 4:48 the video demonstrates how to use keyboard mapping function of Ableton to map Ableton to computer keyboard letters, which the Makey Makey could trigger.

-To learn more about some of the specific aspects addressed in the above tutorial, see the following video:
+To learn more about some of the specific aspects addressed in the above tutorial, see the following video80:

 • From 0:56 – 3:00 = information on key mapping and issues you might encounter